mras0/scc/README.md

 Which should give you a (vague) idea of how to overcome the limitations of SCC (you can see more examples in [lib.h](lib.h) and [sim86.c](sim86.c) by searching for `_emit`).

-## Building

-Compile `scc.c` using a C99 compiler and run the output on `scc.c`, this produces `scc.com` which can then be run under DOS (or using e.g. [DOSBox](https://www.dosbox.com/)) where it can self-compile: `scc.com scc.c`.
-These steps can then be repeated for the remainig software components.

-Or using CMake:

-    mkdir build && cd build && cmake -DMAKE_DISKS:BOOL=TRUE .. && cmake --build .

-You can omit `-DMAKE_DISKS:BOOL=TRUE` if you don't want the disk images built.

-Running the test suite (will use DOSBox if available):

-    cmake --build . --target test

-If building the disk images is enabled and [QEMU](https://www.qemu.org/) was found, you can build the `qemu_test` target to start QEMU with the large disk image attached.
-Use the CMake variable `QEMU_EXTRA_ARGS` to pass in extra arguments to QMEU.

 ## Q&A

 #### Why would I want this?